tegorman13/Representation_Study/docs/manuscript/output/manuscript_hugo_w.md

 # Experiment 1

-See <a href="#fig-task" class="quarto-xref">Figure 1</a> for an example of a planning trial as it was seen by participants.
+See Figure 1</a> for an example of a planning trial as it was seen by participants.

 ## Methods